HAL Tejas: Mark 1 contracts

 On 1 October 2014, LCA-SP1 aircraft took the first flight.
-On 17 January 2015 the aircraft was delivered to the Indian Air Force.
+On 17 January 2015, the aircraft was delivered to the Indian Air Force.
 Left head till then flow on 5 sorties to test various equipment.
 Due to delays in production the cost per aircraft rose from ₹120 crore in 2006 to ₹160 crore in 2015.
-However, the aircraft was not be inducted into a squadron till 2016 until sufficient numbers were delivered by HAL.
+However, the aircraft was not inducted into a squadron till 2016 until sufficient numbers were delivered by HAL.
 The aircraft would also require additional flight hours before induction.
 Expected delivery timeline was as follows: SP-2 in March, up to SP-5 by June, up to SP-8 by March 2016; completing a total of 8 aircraft.

 The formation of the first Tejas-equipped squadron started in July 2011.
 No. 45 Squadron IAF (Flying Daggers), the first Tejas squadron, was operationalised in July 2016.
 It is based in Sulur Air Force Station, Coimbatore.

 When the first order was placed in 2006, it was expected that ADA would receive Initial Operational Clearance (IOC) by 2008.
 Induction was scheduled by December 2011.
 However, IOC was originally received in December 2013 and the first IOC variant was delivered in FY2016-17.

 As of 11 February 2019, 12 IOC aircraft were delivered with 4 due to be delivered by March 2019.
 Also, on 31 December 2018, ADA has handed over Drawing Applicability List (DAL) and Equipment Standard of Preparation (SOP) documents, for FOC configuration to HAL for production.
 The production and delivery of 8 Tejas Trainer would start after design clearance by ADA.

 The second Tejas Mark 1 squadron, Squadron 18, was formed at Sulur on 27 May 2020.

 The first front fuselage of Tejas Mk1 FOC aircraft for the second order was delivered by Dynamatic Technologies on 2 November 2020.

 By August 2023, the delivery of all 32 single-seat Tejas Mk 1 aircraft (IOC and FOC) were completed.